mate-desktop/mate-dev-scripts/travis/README.md

 **Note: **

-If you find that the distro packages download is too slow when local debugging, you can write `update_mirror.sh` script in source directory to modify OS repo url.
+If you find that the distro packages download is too slow when local debugging, you can write `~/.distro_hook` script in source directory to modify OS repo url.

 Here is an example file: